Key Performance Indicators (KPIs) and Why They're Important

 - Determining variances and adjusting processes to meet short-term objectives

-KPIs Versus Metrics
+KPIs vs. Metrics

 Metrics morph into KPIs when you put them in the context of a particular organization or industry.
 A KPI adds substance and weight to the detail.
-This is why ratios and percentages are considered good KPIs—they show in a broader context whether a company is doing well, or not doing well, and where.
+This is why ratios and percentages are considered good KPIs—they show in a broader context whether a company is doing well, not doing well, and where.